What Is a Complication?

 Choosing Complications That Matter

-When shopping for a watch, resist the urge to choose based on complication count alone.
+When shopping for a watch, do not choose based on complication count alone.
 Ask yourself:

 Will I actually use it?
-A chronograph is useful if you time things.
-A perpetual calendar is useful if you hate adjusting the date.
-A tourbillon is useful if you love mechanical art.
+A chronograph helps if you time things.
+A perpetual calendar helps if you hate resetting the date.
+A tourbillon is mostly for the art.

 Can I afford to service it?
-More complications mean more expensive servicing.
-A perpetual calendar service can cost thousands of dollars.
+More complications mean higher service costs.

-Does it fit my lifestyle?
-A dress watch with a simple date might serve you better daily than a complicated sports watch you’re afraid to wear.
+Does it fit my life?
+A simple date watch may be better than a complicated watch you avoid wearing.

-The best complication is the one you appreciate every time you look at your wrist.
+The best complication is the one you notice for the right reasons.

 Next Steps